Split Personality (Cassidy album): Singles

 The album's lead single, "Hotel" featuring American R&B singer-songwriter R. Kelly, was created during recording sessions at Kelly's Chicago studio "The Chocolate Factory".
 R. Kelly also appears on the official remix to "Hotel", with guest vocals from American rapper Trina.
-The song was a hit and reached the top ten on the US Billboard Hot 100, as of February 2004.
+The song was a hit and reached the top five on the US Billboard Hot 100, as of February 2004.
 The song was also nominated for a Vibe Award for the "Coolest Collabo" in 2004.
 The album's second single, "Get No Better", features guest appearances from then label-mate Contemporary R&B singer Mashonda, as well as vocals from label owner and mentor Swizz Beatz.
 While the song did not do as well on the singles charts as "Hotel", it did reach number 82 on the US Billboard Hot 100.
-It was followed up by a music video, which features Vida Guerra as the lead female. songs "Take It" and "Make You Scream Pt.2" were also recorded during the Split Personality sessions but were eventually scrapped and later used only as official promotional singles from the album.
+It was followed up by a music video, which features Vida Guerra as the lead female.
+The songs "Take It" and "Make You Scream Pt.2" were also recorded during the Split Personality sessions but were eventually scrapped and later used only as official promotional singles from the album.

 Critical response

-AllMusic described the album as "a minor disappointment while simultaneously showing promise".
-Its review considered the first third of the album as the disappointing section and the best tracks to be "Hotel", "Can I Talk to You" and "Real Talk".
+AllMusic editor Andy Kellman described the album as "a minor disappointment while simultaneously showing promise".
+He considered the first third of the album as the disappointing section and the best tracks to be "Hotel", "Can I Talk to You" and "Real Talk".
+Vibe's Jesús Triviño found that on Split Personality "Cassidy flows with a contagious swagger as cool as John Shaft’s.
+And, like the ’70s icon, Cassidy has enough street bravado and smooth charisma to be universally appealing [...]
+Though he trips over a few clichéd bumps, the Philly battle champ delivers—off the dome or not."
+Steve Jones, writing for USA Today, wrote that Cassidy "makes an impressive debut by showing his versatility on both hardcore and radio-friendly songs [...]
+Not surprisingly, the beats are first-rate on the inaugural release from Swizz Beatz's Full Surface Records.
+And Cassidy has the personality to make a lasting impression."

+Commercial performance

+Split Personality debuted and peaked at number 2 on the US Billboard 200, selling 118,000 copies in its first week.
+On April 19, 2004, the album was certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies in United States.
+By July 6, 2005, Split Personality had sold over 414,000 copies.